byDagor/Dagor-Brushless-Controller/docs/getting_started/index.md

 ## Step 2.
 The motor

-This section includes the resources to prepare to use a particular brushless motor.
-Visit the [BLDC motor's](https://docs.simplefoc.com/bldc_motors) page to learn more about the type of brushless motors and their uses.
+This section includes the steps to prepare to use a particular brushless motor.
+Visit the [BLDC motor's](https://docs.simplefoc.com/bldc_motors) page to learn more about the type of brushless motors and their typical uses.

 ### 2.1 Phase resistance: